kaplan81/github-search/README.md

 This project provides a suggested folder structure to implement [NGRX](https://ngrx.io/) in the future.
 This is the reason why many folders only contain a Typescript barrel file.

-Nevertheless it is worth adoptinng this folder structure since it makes a separation of concerns between container components and pure/presentational components.
+Nevertheless it is worth adoptinng this folder structure since it makes a very clear separation of concerns between container components and pure/presentational components.
+This way you can set `ChangeDetectionStrategy.OnPush` in all your components.

 ## Libraries

 2 libraries have been created with the Angular CLI:

-* ng-kit for Angular features (mostly declarations and services) that may be used by the various apps of the monorepo.
+* `ng-kit` for Angular features (mostly declarations and services) that may be used by the various apps of the monorepo.
 For instance check out how `RouterEventsService` is implemented in `app.component.ts`.
 Or how `ConfigService` is implemented in `user.service.ts`: it takes all the api strings from a configuration file and this functionality can be shared across applications.

-* test-kit contains test utilities, e.g. `component-suite.ts` which generates all the boilerplate needed on both shallow and integration unit tests (`fixture`, `component`, `debugEl` and `nativeEl`).
+* `test-kit` contains test utilities, e.g. `component-suite.ts` which generates all the boilerplate needed on both shallow and integration unit tests (`fixture`, `component`, `debugEl` and `nativeEl`).
 This saves a lot of lines of code and my specs are much more readable.

 ## CSS Framework

-The `scss` folder in `user-sear` application takes care of all the necessary CSS infrastructure.
+The `scss` folder in the `user-search` application takes care of all the necessary CSS infrastructure.

 `reset.scss` is based on [Eric Meyer's reset](https://meyerweb.com/eric/tools/css/reset).